Kazitanvirazad/CSV4POJO/README.md

 writeBeansToCSV(Class clazz, List beanList, String path, String fileName) : void

 params:
-	clazz: Class type of the beans
+	clazz: Class type of the pojos
 	path: Directory path location where the file will be created and written.
-	beanList: List of beans of clazz type which will be written in the CSV file
+	beanList: List of pojos of clazz type which will be written in the CSV file
 	fileName: Name of the file

-Writes all the beans annotated fields in the CSV file.
+Writes all the pojos annotated fields in the CSV file.
 If path is null it will use the project root as the default path.
-If fileName is null it will use bean Class name as the file name.
+If fileName is null it will use pojo Class name as the file name.
 </pre>
 <pre>
 createEmptyCSVFromClass(Class clazz, String path, String fileName) : void

 params:
-	clazz: Class type of the bean
+	clazz: Class type of the pojo
 	path: Directory path location where the file will be created and written.
 	fileName: Name of the file

 Creates an empty csv file with all the headings mapped with the given java class annotated fields If path is null it will use the project root as the default path.
-If fileName is null it will use bean Class name as the file name.
+If fileName is null it will use pojo Class name as the file name.
 </pre>

 <h4>Configuring Java class instance variables with CSVUtil FieldType annotations</h4>